What is NRPF?

 We can provide pro bono legal support.

 We also want to support people in the short term through solidarity and empathy.
-We want to support people in the longer term by challenging oppressive policy and encouraging and equipping them to navigate future legal complications and find better employment.
+We want to support people in the longer term by challenging the policy and encouraging and equipping people to navigate future legal complications.

 We continue to seek solutions.